The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: From the field to the asymptotic waveform

 The prediction \eqref{hmunu} in only reliable for the gravitational field sourced by the collision far away from the sources, and one thus faces the issue of taking the asymptotic limit of \eqref{hmunu} in a null direction.
 This amounts to considering a detector placed, spatially, very far away for retarded times comparable to the one at which the scattering event takes place.
 To this end, we introduce the decomposition

-where $t^\mu$ is the detector's four-velocity, $t^2 = -1$, and $\tilde{n}^\mu$ is any future-directed null vector, $\tilde n^2=0$.
+where $t^\mu$ is the detector's four-velocity, $t^2 = -1$, and ${n}^\mu$ is a future-directed null vector, such $ n^2=0$ and $-t\cdot n=1$, characterizing its direction.
 In this way, $u$ describes the retarded time of the asymptotic detector and $r>0$ represents its distance from the source, so we want to take the limit